Big cattle farm for meat production

 What is Meat Exhaustion Day?

-Factory farming is harmful to animals that are commodified, traded, mistreated, and slaughtered throughout a food production chain that subjects them to immense suffering.
+Factory farming, which sustains this high meat consumption, is harmful to animals that are commodified, traded, mistreated, and slaughtered throughout a food production chain that causes immense suffering.

-• 92.2 billion farmed land animals are globally used for food production of meat milk and eggs every year.
+• 97.6 billion land animals are globally exploited for the food production of meat, milk, and eggs every year.

-• About 74% of all farm animals are estimated to be kept in factory farming conditions: this is 68 billion land animals.
+• About 74% of all farmed animals are estimated to be kept in factory farming conditions, which adds up to the total of 70.2 billion land animals.

-Meat consumption levels are globally too high, especially in the Global North.
-Such overconsumption of meat is not only harmful for farm animals across the world, it also drives the ecological and human public health crisis.
+Meat consumption levels are globally too high, especially in high-income countries knows as the Global North.
+Such overconsumption of meat is not only harmful for farmed animals across the world, it also drives the ecological and human public health crisis.

-• 1/6th of all man-made greenhouse gas emissions are caused directly by our animal production system.
+• 1/6th of all man-made greenhouse gas emissions are caused directly by animal agriculture

 • 77% of the world’s agricultural land is used to produce animal feed, driving massive worldwide deforestation.